nickthename/nickthename.github.io/guides/dimechanics.md

 `ftMainProcUpdateInterrupt` of which we care about the section setting tap_stick_x and y here: <https://github.com/VetriTheRetri/ssb-decomp-re/blob/main/src/ft/ftmain.c#L1320>

 ## Conclusions
 In general, DI behaves mostly according to the popular conception.
 One important area where this is not the case is in regards to range.
 It’s commonly believed that the Hori and other similar controllers have an advantage over the OG purely because of their range.
 While range does matter, gate shape is an overlooked factor that can heavily impact whether a controller can make good use of its range.
-A Gamecube controller using the Raphnet adapter, has a maximum range of 80, while an OG in great condition has a maximum range closer to 85.
-However, the GC has an advantage in DI ability because of its square gate, which makes movements perpendicular to the DI direction possible